Mike Brown (safety)

 Mike Brown (born February 13, 1978) is an American former professional football player who was a safety for ten seasons in the National Football League (NFL).
-He was selected with the eighth pick of the second round of the 2000 NFL Draft out of the University of Nebraska by the Chicago Bears.
+He was selected with the eighth pick of the second round of the 2000 NFL draft out of the University of Nebraska–Lincoln by the Chicago Bears.
 Brown was ranked #49 in ESPN Chicago's "50 Greatest Bears" poll in 2012.

 High school career

 Mike Brown graduated from Saguaro High School in Scottsdale, Arizona in 1996, where he played both football and baseball.

 In football, he was an All-State choice and ranked the top defensive back prospect in the country by SuperPrep, and named Arizona Player-of-the-Year by every major publication.
 Mike Brown was named the state's top running back and defensive back by The Arizona Republic, which was the first time in 10 years a player received both awards.
 Mike rushed for 2,036 yards (9.6 avg.) and 31 touchdowns as a senior.

 In baseball, he played center field and was an All-State choice as a senior, after batting .426, and posting 27 stolen bases.